-Plan your winter getaway in Gatlinburg, Tennessee.
+Now is the time to start planning your Gatlinburg winter vacation.
 The quaint mountain village has plenty to offer, with numerous attractions, shopping, dining and, of course, the great outdoors available to visitors.
-Winterfest is also currently being hosted, offering wintertime activities, dazzling light displays and special events.
+Likewise, Winterfest is a highlight of the season, offering wintertime activities, dazzling light displays and special events.
 Ready to makes the next steps on your Gatlinburg winter vacation?
 Read on to discover tips, insight and the best things to do this winter.

 This ski resort makes its own snow and is fun place to tube, ski or snowboard down the Smoky Mountains.
 Ice Skating is available too.